-- > The greatest threat to biodiversity is Climate Change, and delivering an enhanced grid transmission network with enhanced capacity for renewable energy is a critical step to meet Net Zero; and - > The Proposed Development is consistent with the Applicant's commitment in all projects to deliver 10% biodiversity net gain.
+- > The greatest threat to biodiversity is climate change, and delivering an enhanced grid transmission network with enhanced capacity for renewable energy is a critical step to meet net zero. - > The Proposed Development will deliver 10% biodiversity net gain as per the Applicant's commitment across all projects.